HYU-SE-HISKIN/.github/profile/README.md

 ## Proposal

-In today's world, where skincare has taken center stage, more and more busy individuals are opting to manage their skincare routines from the comfort of their own homes.
-This shift has led to the rise of beauty devices that offer DIY skincare solutions.
-However, these home-based routines come with their own set of limitations, primarily the lack of personalized guidance and continuous care.
+In today's skincare-centric world, many busy individuals are opting to manage their skincare routines from the comfort of their own homes, leading to the rise of DIY skincare solutions through beauty devices.
+However, these at-home routines come with limitations, primarily the lack of personalized guidance and ongoing care.

-To address these challenges, our team is excited to introduce HISKIN, a user-friendly skincare application that bridges the gap between at-home skincare and professional dermatology.
-HISKIN is designed to enhance your skincare experience by leveraging cutting-edge technology and providing tailored support.
+To address these challenges, we're excited to introduce HISKIN, a user-friendly skincare application that bridges the gap between at-home skincare and professional dermatology.
+HISKIN enhances your skincare experience through cutting-edge technology and tailored support.

-HISKIN allows users to register their beauty devices, and it incorporates AI voice recognition technology by using NUGU speaker or their beauty devices to facilitate seamless communication.
-Through conversations and analysis, HISKIN offers personalized skincare tips, daily advice, and management methods based on the user's mood, making it feel like you're consulting a dermatologist from the comfort of your home.
+HISKIN allows users to register their beauty devices and employs AI voice recognition technology through NUGU speakers or their beauty devices for seamless communication.
+It provides personalized skincare tips, daily advice, and management methods based on the user's mood, creating a feeling of consulting a dermatologist from home.

-But HISKIN goes beyond just care during device usage.
-It recognizes that skincare is an ongoing process.
-With our innovative challenges program, users can maintain their skincare regimen even after using the device.
-These challenges are tailored to the user's skin type, encouraging healthy habits such as moisture-soothing packs.
+But HISKIN doesn't stop at device usage.
+Recognizing skincare as an ongoing process, it offers innovative challenges tailored to the user's skin type, promoting healthy habits like moisture-soothing packs.

-In a world where the pursuit of beauty and flawless skin continues to grow, HISKIN provides an ideal solution.
-Join us in embracing a new era of skincare, where you can achieve radiant, healthy skin, anytime, anywhere.
+In a world where the quest for beauty and flawless skin continues to grow, HISKIN provides an ideal solution, ushering in a new era of skincare where you can achieve radiant, healthy skin, anytime, anywhere.
 HISKIN - Your Personalized Skincare Application.

 ## Members
 HaeRyung Cha, Department of Information Systems, haeryung8@hanyang.ac.kr